-flash An electrically programmable and erasable, non-volatile technology that provides users with the programmability and data storage of EPROMs, plus in-system erasability.
-Non-volatile means that the data is retained when power is off.
+flash An electrically programmable and erasable, non-volatile technology that provides you the programmability and data storage of EPROMs, plus in-system erasability.
+Non-volatile means that the data is retained when power is OFF.

-Flash block The smallest amount of Flash ROM space that may be programmed at one time and the smallest amount of Flash space that may be protected.
-A Flash block holds 64 bytes.
+flash block The smallest amount of flash ROM space that may be programmed at one time and the smallest amount of flash space that may be protected.
+A flash block holds 64 bytes.